 Coming directly over from the corded model, you’ll find the all-metal direct drive in place.
 This is a huge advantage over a belt-driven system in that there’s no loss of power over time as a belt stretches and eventually begins to slip.

 Sometimes it’s the little things that make a big difference and you’ll find several of those here.
 First up is the integrated rafter hook.
 It’s one of those things that you may not realize how much you need until you’re forced to use a saw that doesn’t have one.
-Like we’re seeing in most cordless tools, there’s an LED light built in for low light applications.
-There’s also a tool-free shoe that allows you to go from extended shoe to shoeless in seconds.
+Like we’re seeing in most cordless tools, there’s an LED light built-in for low light applications.
+There’s also a tool-free shoe that allows you to go from an extended shoe to shoeless in seconds.

 Blade installation and changes are made easy with a tool-free tension release.
 It took only a minute or two to properly seat and ready the blade for work.

 The variable speed trigger is further supported with a speed selection switch that will allow you to dial in speeds from 0 – 380 feet per second.
 A trigger lockout is in place, which has already come in handy.
 The weight and balance of the tool lend themselves to having your finger on the trigger while carrying it around.

 Milwaukee originally kitted the 2729 M18 Fuel Deep Cut Band Saw with 4.0 amp hour batteries.
 Ours came with 5.0 amp hour batteries and that’s how they are all going to be shipped moving forward.